ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-detail.md

 ## HyTrust DataControl processes
 {: #htdc-hpcs-detail-processes}

-With HTDC, a virtual machine must be part of a Cloud VM Set before it can be encrypted.
+With HTDC, a VM must be part of a Cloud VM Set before it can be encrypted.
 The set controls global options for the VMs it contains and tracks KeyIDs and FSIDs.
 It also allows the BoundaryControl feature to be enabled that uses Policy Rules and constraints in HyTrust CloudControl (HTCC) to authenticate and authorize delivery of encryption keys for the data encrypted by the HTDC PA and managed by HTKC.

 A KEK provides an extra layer of security by encrypting the individual DEKs on the VMs associated with the Cloud VM Set.
 It also controls the expiration and revocation of the DEKs.
 To protect the KEK, HTKC requires that the KEK is stored in the IBM HPCS instance.
 The following KEK flows are described: